rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	};
 	```

-	The modified function tk.
+	The modified function uses the NPM ```request``` module to call the Custom Vision Service, passing the URL of the image to be analyzed.
+It parses the results and retrieves the value indicating the probability that the image contains a polar bear.
+Then it uses the NPM ```tk``` module to write a record to the database.
+That record contains the camera ID, the latitude and longitude of the camera, a timestamp indicating when the picture was taken, and an ```IsPolarBar``` value indicating whether the image contains a polar bear.
+The threshhold for determining whether the image contains a polar bear is 80%.

-1. Replace the following placeholders with the values below.
-Then save the file.
+1. Replace the following placeholders in the function code with the values below.
+Then save your changes.

 	- Replace PREDICTION_URL on line 2 with the prediction URL you saved in Exercise 2, Step 8
 	- Replace PREDICTION_UKEY on line 3 with the prediction key you saved in Exercise 2, Step 8